Yasmani Grandal Player Props: White Sox vs. Royals

 Yasmani Grandal At The Plate

+- Grandal is batting .257 with eight doubles, three home runs and 12 walks.

-- Grandal has reached base via a hit in 17 games this season (of 31 played), and had multiple hits in eight of those games.
+- Grandal has picked up a hit in 51.5% of his 33 games this year, with more than one hit in 24.2% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.